Background (Page updated 4/9/2026 to reflect pricing realities)

 The FRS radios are also forced to have a built-in antenna, so have a limited range of communication.

-GMRS utilizes some of the same frequencies as the FRS channels but requires an FCC License to broadcast (but how often are people stopped for not having the license?).
+GMRS utilizes some of the same frequencies as the FRS channels but requires an FCC License to broadcast (but how often are people stopped for not having the license?
+As of the 6 years of using these radios, 0 times).
 The big advantage to utilizing these radios is that you can broadcast on some of the channels at up-to 50 watts of power.
-There are a number of small, easy to use radios that do not require fixed installation into your car that can broadcast at 8 watts and 15 watts and utilize an external antenna to reduce any harmful broadcast waves.
-For the channel we selected, we can broadcast up to 50 watts of power.
-With GMRS, we could also use repeater towers to broadcast over a larger range but it is doubtful we would need to do that.
+There are a number of small, easy to use radios that do not require fixed installation into your car that can broadcast at 5, 8, 10 and 15 watts and utilize an external antenna to reduce any harmful broadcast waves (more watts = longer range).
+For the channel we selected, we can broadcast up to the maximum 50 watts of power.
+With GMRS technology, we could also use repeater towers to broadcast over a larger range but it is doubtful we would need to do that (unless we ever get a chance to close a road for a timed event)

 Serious Radioheads

 Option 1: Midland MXT275 MicroMobile.
 This is a 15w radio that uses a Cigarette lighter connector and includes a small external antenna.
-Midland also sells a 40-watt radio but you will need to fix-install the power supply to your fuse box. $149.99 from Midland’s web site.
+Midland also sells a 40-watt radio but you will need to fix-install the power supply to your fuse box. $220 (up from $150 in 2020) from Midland’s web site.
 This is an easy-to-configure radio and similar in configuration to an FRS radio.
 It is limited to the frequencies it can run as compared to the Baofeng and would not be able to use repeater towers (but we won’t worry about that for our application).

 FCC Licensing for GMRS can be found at https://www.fcc.gov/general-mobile-radio-service-gmrs.
 The license is good for 10 years and can be used in a family environment (not a corporate one).
 The license cost is $70 as of Feb 2020.